WHAT MAKES YOU EMPLOYABLE?

 ABILITY TO UNDERTAKE TASKS

 A large part of any job role is to understand responsibilities assigned to you and to ensure consequent follow throughs.
-Therefore, it is crucial to be able to comprehend instructions and execute tasks assigned to you so that your efforts help in achieving objectives in the manner desired by the organisation.
+Therefore, it is crucial to be able to comprehend instructions and execute tasks assigned to you, so that your efforts help in achieving objectives in the manner desired by the organisation.

 INCLINATION TO LEARN

-In order to learn and acquire new skills, you have to often go beyond the curriculum in order to stay ahead of the competition.
+In order to learn and acquire new skills, you have to often go beyond the curriculum to stay ahead of the competition.
 This is the reason that most employers emphasise on the inclination to learn because it is directly linked to your ability to learn independently and strive for growth.

 Effective communication is one of the most important skills required from an employee.
 Professional communication has multiple mediums which include reading, writing, speaking and listening, each of which require special attention to master.
-How effectively you can communicate also has an impact on your overall professional skillset.
+How effectively you can communicate also has an impact on your overall professional skill-set.

 Cohesiveness is an essential factor that determines how well you integrate within the organisational culture, as well as how you achieve mutual growth with your peers and mentors.
-Your ability to get along with people and understanding organisational dynamics helps in not only executing daily performance but also sustaining long-term success.
+Your ability to get along with people, and understanding organisational dynamics helps in not only executing daily performance, but also sustaining long-term success.

-Discipline is a key trait in professional success.
+Structured Approach is a key trait in professional success.
 It is important to structure both your performance and the manner in which you approach your role at large.
 A structured approach means finding the best way to perform tasks and setting up a process that ensures consistency in maintaining high levels of performance.

 While performing a task, it is necessary to learn how to manage distractions and stay focused on the instructions that need to be followed.
 Developing your focus helps in filtering out irrelevant information and investing your efforts in the actual objective, thus increasing individual efficiency as well as overall effectiveness of the team.